2001malhar/developer_oasis/README.md

 ## If user wants to run file locally.

-if user wanto to run the project locally the will need to change the MONGO URL in the config.js file , and also in destroy.js file
+if user wanto to run the project locally the will need to change the MONGO URL in the config.js file.

+And the user needs to also add the packages npm install
+jsonwebtoken
+morgan
+bcrypt
+dotenv
+js-cookie
+express-rate-limit

+config.js => Change to 'mongodb://localhost:27017/fake_so'

 ## Login Credentials